-We are currently accepting applications and nominations for the 3rd Annual CLC Class (2022-2023) are now closed.
+Applications and nominations for the 3rd Annual CLC Class (2022-2023) are now closed.
 Submissions for the 4th Annual CLC Class (2023-2024) will be accepted in summer 2023.
 Please check back then, as we are excited to continue building out a leadership pipeline that supports the power and voices of our clients throughout our service region.

 The individual must identify with one of the following:

 - Be a client of the food bank, or its partners, and be frequenting food assistance distributions or programming due to an ongoing experience with food insecurity; OR

 - The individual, if not frequenting food assistance distributions must be enrolled in social safety net programs that include, but are not limited to: SNAP, WIC, free/reduced school meals, the Earned Income or Child Tax Credits, Economic Impact Payments, Temporary Assistance for Needy Families, Medicaid, Medicare Savings Program, Supplemental Security Income, or Low-Income Home Energy Assistance.

 The individual must live in the Food Bank’s service area, this includes:

 - The District of Columbia

 - Virginia: Arlington, Fairfax, Prince William Counites; Alexandria City.

 Living Wage Stipend: